endriVV/koWloon-generic-notes/README.md

 # koWloon (generic) notes

-Kgn is an app with notes inside notes all the way down to more notes.
+Kgn is an app with notes inside notes all the way down to more notes. <br />
 A Note can be attached to a Node which in turn can have many subnodes inside it and on so on.
 It's really all there is to it.

 # Notice: